 (k) "Manufacture."
 All processes by which beer or intoxicating liquor is produced, whether by distillation, rectifying, fortifying, blending, fermentation, brewing, or in any other manner.

 (l) "Manufacturer."
 Any person engaged in the business of manufacturing beer or intoxicating liquor.

 (m) “Mixed beverages.”
 Include bottled and prepared cordials, cocktails, highballs, and solids and confections that are obtained by mixing any type of whiskey, neutral spirits, brandy, gin or other distilled spirits with, or over, carbonated or plain water, pure juices from flowers and plants, and other flavoring materials.
 The completed product shall contain not less than 0.5% of alcohol by volume and not more than 21% of alcohol by volume.
 The phrase includes the contents of a pod.

 (n) “Nightclub.”
 A place habitually operated for profit, where food is served for consumption on the premises, and one or more forms of amusement are provided or permitted for a consideration that may be in the form of a cover charge or may be included in the price of the food and beverages, or both, purchased by patrons.

 (p) “Pharmacy.”
 An establishment as defined in Ohio R.C.
 4729.01, that is under the management or control of a licensed pharmacist in accordance with Ohio R.C.
 4729.27.

-(u) "Spirituous liquor."
+(v) “Spirituous liquor.”
 All intoxicating liquors containing more than 21% of alcohol by volume.
 The phrase does not include the contents of a pod.